ManikanthaMaturu/DynamoDB/README.md

 ## Deactivating the Virtual Environment

+## First have to create table in DynamoDB using url /app/CreateNotesTable/  (For this project take db name as "dynamodb")

+## Later You can do Create, Get, Update, GetAll operations

 Once you're done using the project, you can deactivate the virtual environment by running:

 sh